 Ok, so at first, Twitter started out like Facebook, a mature social-networking system that was initially aimed toward businesses.
 I remember when Twitter was first introduced, I was working at a marketing agency and one of my jobs was to look into Twitter and see if it could benefit the company I was working for.
 Then, it seemed like an effective way to promote a new product or keep business contacts.
 However, Twitter has quickly escalated into an overwhelming mass of ‘status updates’.

 While I thought Twitter was a step in the right direction for businesses, I didn’t feel like it was as cool as Facebook, so being the stubborn person that I am, I refused to join.
-That was until my Communications class where we had to focus on promoting our in-class blogs where I decided
+That was until my Communications class where we had to focus on promoting our in-class blogs where I decided to finally join the twitter craze.

 To my disgust, I found that I got a headache from the constant Packers and Indiana Pacers updates every 5 minutes.
 I found a video sharing similar feelings to mine… http://www.youtube.com/watch?v=yfG2Em8SHk4.
 In this video, the man talking discusses the chaos of Twitter and how confusing it is.